manishapme/eatsbay/recipes/beans/cranberry_beans_indian_style.md

 1. Click on the sauté button on the Instantpot
 2. Heat oil.
-3. Add garlic powder, garam masala and ginger, sautee for a 3-4 minutes
+3. Add garlic powder, garam masala, cayenne and ginger, sautee for a 3-4 minutes
 4. Add 1 cup dried cranberry beans (rinsed)
 5. Add 2 cup water, salt, and greens and stir well
 6. Press “cancel” to stop sautéing